luizoux/luizoux/README.md

 🔡 Você pode ler sobre mim em <b>português</b> [aqui](https://github.com/luizous/luizous/blob/master/README.pt-br.md).
 <br/><br/>

-Back-end developer with 2 years of experience in the field.
-Graduated in Systems Analysis and Development and enthusiastic about artificial intelligence studies.
-Women's rights activist, anti-fascist and sometimes talking about political issues in technology. 🦾
+Back-end developer for 2 years, graduated in Systems Development and enthusiastic about artificial intelligence studies.
+I'm a women's rights activist, anti-fascist and sometimes I like to talk about political issues in technology. 🦾

-🪐 she/her; 21 years old; from brazil.
+🪐 she/her; 21 years old; from curitiba, pr - brazil.

-👩🏻‍💻 currently learning React, Node.js and the book Clean Code, by Robert Cecil Martin.

-💬 you can talk to me if you need help (for real! my Discord: Luiza#3095).
+💬 you can talk to me if you need help!

 ⚡ fun fact: scooby-doo is my favorite cartoon and i love dinosaurs and galaxys.